ESMValGroup/ESMValTool_Tutorial/_episodes/07-development-setup.md

 > ```
 >
 > Save and close the file.
 We can think of this file as one page of a book.
+> Examples of documentation pages can be found in the folder
+> ``ESMValTool/doc/sphinx/source/recipes``.
 > Then, we need to decide where this page should be located inside the book.
 > The table of content is defined by ``index.rst``.
 Let's have a look at the content:
 >